Pacific Park

-Pacific Park is an oceanfront amusement park located in Santa Monica, California.
+Pacific Park is an oceanfront amusement park located on the Santa Monica Pier in Santa Monica, California.
+It is the only amusement park on the West Coast located directly on a pier, and the only admission-free amusement park in Los Angeles County.

-The park, located on the Santa Monica Pier, looks directly out on the Pacific Ocean, in the direction of Santa Catalina Island.
-It is the only amusement park directly located on the West Coast of the United States located on a pier and LA's only admission-free park.
-There are a total of thirteen rides in Pacific Park, including the world's first and only solar-powered ferris wheel that provides a view of the Pacific Ocean and a roller coaster that circles the majority of the park.
-Pacific Park is also home to 14 midway games and over-the-ocean food and retail outlets.
-It has appeared in over 500 movies and television shows such as Fat Albert, Hannah Montana, Hannah Montana: The Movie, Kidsongs, 90210, Bean, and The Tonight Show with Jay Leno, as well as the popular video game Grand Theft Auto V. In 2020, it featured in the opening ident for the sky television channel Sky Comedy.
-It is operated by Santa Monica Amusements LLC, which was acquired by SC Holdings in March 2024.
+Pacific Park faces the Pacific Ocean, towards the direction of Santa Catalina Island.
+The park hosts several food and retail outlets, as well a total of twelve rides, including a roller coaster that encircles the majority of the area and the world's first and only solar-powered ferris wheel.
+The park has appeared in over 500 films and television shows such as Fat Albert, Hannah Montana, Kidsongs, 90210, Bean, and The Tonight Show with Jay Leno, as well as video games such as Grand Theft Auto V. It is operated by Santa Monica Amusements LLC, which was acquired by SC Holdings in March 2024.